Eric Byrnes: Arizona Diamondbacks (2006–2009)

-Seattle Mariners
+Seattle Mariners (2010)

 Byrnes had shown interest in joining the San Francisco Giants after he was designated for assignment by the Diamondbacks, however, on January 29, 2010, Byrnes signed a one-year, $400,000 contract with the Seattle Mariners.
 To make room for Byrnes on the 40-man roster, the Mariners designated first baseman Tommy Everidge for assignment.
 The Diamondbacks were still responsible for the remaining $11 million on his contract he had with them before being released.
 Byrnes was slated to share playing time in the outfield with Milton Bradley at the time of his signing.
 Byrnes said this about being signed by the Mariners:

-On April 30, 2010, in the 11th inning of the Mariners game versus the Rangers with Ichiro Suzuki on third base, manager Don Wakamatsu gave Byrnes the signal for a suicide squeeze.
-Brynes was ordered to bunt on any pitch he saw, but as the pitch came to him, he inexplicably pulled his bat away, leaving Ichiro to be tagged out at home.
-After the game concluded with yet another Mariners loss, Byrnes stormed out of the clubhouse and out of Safeco Field on his bicycle, passing General Manager Jack Zduriencik in a fury.
+On April 30, in the 11th inning of the Mariners game versus the Rangers with Ichiro Suzuki on third base, manager Don Wakamatsu gave Byrnes the signal for a suicide squeeze.
+Byrnes was ordered to bunt on any pitch he saw, but as the pitch came to him, he inexplicably pulled his bat away, leaving Ichiro to be tagged out at home.
+After the Mariners lost the game, Byrnes stormed out of the clubhouse and out of Safeco Field on his bicycle, passing general manager Jack Zduriencik in a fury.
 He would be released two days later.

-Byrnes was released by the Mariners on May 2, 2010 after batting .094 with three hits in 32 at-bats, one run scored, two doubles, nine strikeouts, and six bases on balls in 15 games on the season with Seattle.
-In a press release by the Mariners, general manager Jack Zduriencik said that, "Eric Byrnes is a tremendous competitor and a credit to baseball.
+Byrnes was released by the Mariners on May 2, after batting .094 with three hits in 32 at-bats, one run scored, two doubles, nine strikeouts, and six bases on balls in 15 games on the season with Seattle.
+In a press release by the Mariners, Zduriencik said that, "Eric Byrnes is a tremendous competitor and a credit to baseball.
 We wish him only the best and expect him to land on his feet."

-Retirement and Savannah Bananas

-On May 13, 2010, Byrnes announced his retirement from Major League Baseball.
-He currently lives in a closed community at Half Moon Bay, California, with his wife Tarah and daughter; Byrnes plays slow pitch softball and golf.
-He is also a passionate trail runner.
-He earned $11 million in 2010.
-Byrnes has served as the team manager for the Savannah Bananas, an exhibition baseball team based in Savannah, Georgia, since 2021.
+On May 13, 2010, Byrnes announced his retirement from MLB.